BobGu/JavaServer/README.md

 -jar build/libs/javaserver.jar`

-To choose a directory to serve files from use this flag at the end of the command to start the server '-d location-of-directory`
+To choose a directory to serve files from use this flag at the end of the command to start the server `-d location-of-directory`

 The directory can be a relative path to where you run the command or an absolute path like `/Users/username/somedirectory`